Basic principles

 • All documentation is rendered using the same rendering toolchain.
 All documentation can be rendered locally, with the officially supported Docker image.

-• The documentation source files adhere to Documentation content style guide and share a common structure (for example all documentation files in a Documentation subdirectory).
+• The documentation source files adhere to File structure (for example all documentation files in a Documentation subdirectory).

 • Due to the conventions, the rendering of documentation can be automated and every documentation project only requires a minimum of setup.